-F. Change of Ownership/Notice of Transfer (NOTR)
+3. Change of Ownership/Notice of Transfer (NOTR)

 Dischargers shall submit a Notice of Transfer (NOTR) when there has been a change in ownership.
-Coverage under this Order may be transferred in case of change of ownership of land or permitted facility.
-The existing Discharger shall notify the Executive Officer at least 30 days before the proposed transfer date, and the NOTR shall include a written agreement between the existing and new Discharger(s) containing a specific date of transfer of coverage, responsibility for compliance with this Order, and liability between them.
-The Los Angeles Water Board may require modification or revocation and reissuance of coverage under this General Permit to change the name of the Permittee or to incorporate other requirements that may be necessary under the Clean Water Act (CWA) and the California Water Code (CWC).
+Coverage under this Order may be transferred in case of change of ownership of land or permitted facility provided, the existing Discharger shall notify the Executive Officer at least 30 days before the proposed transfer date, and the notice shall include a written agreement between the existing and new Discharger(s) containing a specific date of transfer of coverage, responsibility for compliance with this Order, and liability between them.
+The Los Angeles Water Board may modify or revoke and reissue the NOA under for the General Order to change the name of the Permittee or to incorporate other requirements that may be necessary under the Clean Water Act (CWA) and the California Water Code (CWC).